Goals and Activities

-The mentorship program will establish and maintain an organizational structure within which experienced NOSSCR members can provide general professional and specific subject matter guidance to junior NOSSCR members.
+The mentorship program will establish and maintain an organizational structure within which experienced NOSSCR members can provide general professional and specific, but limited, subject matter guidance to junior NOSSCR members.

-Participants enter into a voluntary relationship facilitated through NOSSCR.
-In monthly individual mentor/mentee video/teleconference sessions, the mentor will provide educational information on a specific substantive matter, answer specific subject matter questions, and also will address general career development-related questions from the mentee.
+Participants enter into a voluntary relationship facilitated through NOSSCR in which the mentor is one aspect of a new practitioner’s support network.
+In monthly individual mentor/mentee video/teleconference sessions, the mentor is available to provide support to the mentee on career-related issues including subject matter, career development, and work/life questions from the mentee.

 NOSSCR will recognize the program participants on an annual basis.
-Program directors may set a cap on participation, and program participants must sign a confidentiality/conduct agreement.
+Program directors may set a cap on participation, and program participants must sign a confidentiality/conflict of interest agreement.
 The NOSSCR board may terminate the mentorship program at any time at its discretion.

 - Receive support for professional/career growth

 - Receive subject matter guidance (excluding legal advice)